marcopaglio/installation-guides/README.md

 ```
 If the destination directory doesn't exist (e.g. `/usr/local/apache-maven`), create it by running `mkdir -p <MVN_DIR>` before the extraction.<br>

-Now add the `bin` directory of the extracted archive (e.g. `/usr/local/apache-maven/apache-maven-3.8.6/bin`) to the PATH environment variable.
-To make the change permanent, define the `$PATH` variable in the shell configuration file `.bashrc`:
+Now, add the `bin` directory of the extracted archive (e.g. `/usr/local/apache-maven/apache-maven-3.8.6/bin`) to the PATH environment variable.
+To make the change permanent, define the `$PATH` variable in the shell configuration file `.bashrc`.
+About that, open a terminal
 ```
 nano ~/.bashrc
 ```